KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 After the review period, the IOPS Team will review the comments and agree on resolutions which will be presented on a call to stakeholders.
 The scope of discussion on the consultation call is limited to the issues raised as review comments in the consultation phase.
 If there is no consensus on the consultation call, this will be escalated to the UK FHIR Delivery Senior Leadership Team (SLT) to make decisions.
 This team will engage with the UK FHIR community and seek input as needed.

 ### Update specifications (3.0)
-The IOPS Team will update the UK Core FHIR assets and associated guidance based on agreement on the external call or further agreement with the SLT, if required.
+The IOPS Team will update the NHS England IG FHIR assets and associated guidance based on agreement on the external call or further agreement with the SLT, if required.

-### Handover to the UK Core Change Control process (4.0)
+### Handover to the NHS England IG Change Control process (4.0)

-This will follow the change control process for the UK Core.
+This will follow the change control process for the NHS England IG.
 ### Review and approve FHIR assets (5.0)
 The updated FHIR assets will be presented back to the community to approve confirm changes are as agreed in the external consultation, and have been correctly applied to the FHIR assets.
 Any final decisions needed will be agreed at the SLT.